-The Foundation's liquidity management includes a policy to structure its financial assets to be available as its grants, general expenditures, liabilities, and other obligations come due.
-The Foundation maintains cash and investments in liquid securities.
-However, it also structures its portfolio holdings in a three-tier platform based upon the anticipated timing of planned expenditures.
+The Foundation maintains assets in a three-tier platform based upon the anticipated timing of planned expenditures.
+This includes liquidity management where financial assets are available for grants, general expenditures, liabilities, and other obligations.
 None of the Foundation's financial assets are subject to donor-imposed stipulations, redemption restrictions, or other contractual limitations on the ability to liquidate funds.
-The Foundation's financial assets are considered highly liquid and available for expenditure as needed; however, based on the Foundation's investment policies, approximately \$37,000 held in investments is designated for operating reserves intended to support the Foundation in years beyond 2022.
+The Foundation's financial assets are considered highly liquid and available for expenditure as needed; however, based on the Foundation's investment policies, approximately \$30,000 held in investments is designated for operating reserves intended to support the Foundation in years beyond 2023.